Haivision/srt/docs/API/API-socket-options.md

 (not IPv4 mapped).
 It is then not possible to determine the payload size limit until the connection is established.
-SRT operations that must allocate any resources according to this value prior to connecting will assume IPv4 transmission because this way, in the worst case, they allocate more space than needed .
+SRT operations that must allocate any resources according to this value prior to connecting will assume IPv4 transmission because this way, in the worst case, they allocate more space than needed.

 This value can be set on both connection parties independently, but after connection `SRTO_MSS` gets a negotiated value, which is the lesser